zarta21/Web-Shop-API/README.md

 # Web-Shop-API with Node.js and MongoDB

 #### This is only a back end of web shop API.
-It was created as a clone of [Lama Dev](https://github.com/safak) e-commerce app with small changes.
+It was created as a clone of [Lama Dev](https://github.com/safak) e-commerce app with small changes for learning purposes.
 #### Use **Postman** or a similar program to test it.